Academic Policies

 Course Withdrawal Policy for Nursing Sequence Students

 Every nursing sequence is created with a great deal of thoughtful and considered input from the college’s Curriculum Committee, composed of faculty and senior leadership of the college.
 Each course within a nursing sequence is a co-requisite for the other courses within that sequence.
 All courses within a sequence must be taken simultaneously in order for students to obtain the maximum academic benefit of each sequence.
 Therefore, if a student withdraws from a course within a sequence for any reason, the student must withdraw from all of the courses within that sequence.
-In these cases, students will be aided by their academic advisor regarding the term withdrawal process, and next steps regarding continued success in the nursing program.
+In these cases, students will be aided by their academic adviser regarding the term withdrawal process, and next steps regarding continued success in the nursing program.

 Standards of Conduct